 Tess Marshall, Courage Coach and the founder of The Bold Life.

-The 30 Days of Bold course has helped thousands of people overcome self-doubt and take action to live the life of their dreams.
+Overcome self-doubt and take action to live the life of your dreams.

 Let’s face it, folks.
 Life doesn’t change much unless you decide to change it.
 Once you decide, really decide, there’s no going back.
 You craft a plan and take action.
 Sometimes your action will be in the form of small steps.
 Sometimes you’ll leap.
 As long as you’re consistent, it doesn’t matter.
 You just keep taking action.